YarGU-Demidov/math.uniyar.ac.ru/readme.md

 ### Installation Requirements

 * PHP 5.6.*
-* MySQL Server or other supported by laravel and php with enabled addon for php
+* MySQL Server or other database server supported by Laravel Framework and PHP with enabled module for PHP
 * composer
 * git